Robert Kubica: AF Corse (2024–present)

-For the 2024 season, Kubica would step up to the Hypercar class to drive the #83 Ferrari 499P of AF Corse in the WEC, partnering Ye Yifei and Robert Shwartzman.
+For the 2024 season, Kubica would step up to the Hypercar class to drive the No. 83 Ferrari 499P of AF Corse in the WEC, partnering Ye Yifei and Robert Shwartzman.
 On 1 September, he won the Lone Star Le Mans race becoming only the third racing driver in history to win a Formula 1 race and a WEC race after Fernando Alonso and Mark Webber.
 In 2025, Kubica took victory in the 24 Hours of Le Mans with teammates Phil Hanson and Ye Yifei.
 By doing so, Kubica became the first Polish driver to win the event overall.

-In the final round of the 2025 FIA World Endurance Championship, the 8 Hours of Bahrain, Kubica finished second overall driving the No. 83 Ferrari 499P for AF Corse, alongside Phil Hanson (racing driver) and Yifei Ye.
+In the final round of the 2025 FIA World Endurance Championship, the 8 Hours of Bahrain, Kubica finished second overall driving the No. 83 Ferrari 499P for AF Corse, alongside Phil Hanson and Yifei Ye.
 The crew maintained consistent pace across the closing stints and capitalized on strategic pit sequencing to secure the runner-up position behind the race-winning Toyota entry.